 - 5:30 pm Arrive at Marlin Marina, Cairns.

-- Then spend three hours at the Outer Reef Activity Platform.
+- Three hours at the Outer Reef Activity Platform.

 - Snorkelling equipment.